Soirée’s Guide to: Hotel Room Blocks

 Location

 Keep everything close!
-Hotels nearest your ceremony and/or your reception site will be the most convenient for you and your guests.
-Less travel time can mean a lower cost for transportation, if you’re providing it, as well!
+Hotels nearest your ceremony and/or reception site will be the most convenient for you and your guests.
+Less travel time can mean a lower cost for transportation if you’re providing it, too!

 Hotel Style

-A full-service hotel is one that offers meeting space, catering, and bar/restaurant services on-site.
+A full-service hotel offers on-site meeting space, catering, and bar/restaurant services.
 Limited service hotels may not have meeting rooms and typically offer a complimentary continental breakfast, but sometimes not much else.
 What sort of hotel is right for you?
 Be sure you know what is included in the guest room rate and what is not!

 Parking